 Cautionary Note Regarding Forward-Looking Statements

 This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-Forward-looking statements expressed or implied in this press release include, but are not limited to, plans and expectations regarding, and implications and purposes of, the Phase 1b clinical study of DNL201 in patients with Parkinson’s disease; expectations regarding patient enrollment in, and the timing of results of, such study; plans to progress DNL201 into additional clinical studies in Parkinson’s disease patients; Denali’s belief that inhibition of LRKK2 may have therapeutic benefit for a broad range Parkinson’s disease patients; and statements made by Denali’s CMO.
-Actual results are subject to risks and uncertainties and may differ materially from those indicated by these forward-looking statements as a result of these risks and uncertainties, including but not limited to, risks related to: Denali’s early stages of clinical drug development; Denali’s ability to complete the development and, if approved, commercialization of its product candidates; Denali’s dependence on successful development of its BBB platform technology and product candidates currently in its core program; Denali’s ability to enroll patients in, conduct, or complete, clinical trials on expected timelines; the uncertainty that any of Denali’s product candidates will receive regulatory approval necessary to be commercialized; Denali’s ability to continue to create a pipeline of product candidates or develop commercially successful products; Denali’s ability to obtain, maintain, or protect intellectual property rights related to its product candidates; implementation of Denali’s strategic plans for its business, product candidates and BBB platform technology; and other risks, including those described in Denali’s Annual Report on Form 10-K filed with the SEC on March 19, 2018, Denali’s Quarterly Report on Form 10-Q filed with the SEC on November 8, 2018 and Denali’s future reports to be filed with the SEC.
+Forward-looking statements expressed or implied in this press release include, but are not limited to, plans and expectations by Denali and its partner Sanofi regarding, and implications and purposes of, the Phase 1b clinical study of DNL747 in patients with Alzheimer’s disease; expectations regarding what the results will inform; expectations regarding patient enrollment in, and the timing of results of, such study; expectations for future clinical development activities; Denali’s belief that inhibition of RIPK1 may have therapeutic benefit in several disease indications; and statements made by Denali’s CMO.
+Actual results are subject to risks and uncertainties and may differ materially from those indicated by these forward-looking statements as a result of these risks and uncertainties, including but not limited to, risks related to: Denali’s early stages of clinical drug development; Denali’s ability to complete the development and, if approved, commercialization of its product candidates; Denali’s dependence on successful development of its BBB platform technology and product candidates currently in its core program; Denali’s ability to enroll patients in, conduct, or complete, clinical trials on expected timelines; the uncertainty that any of Denali’s product candidates will receive regulatory approval necessary to be commercialized; Denali’s partnership with Sanofi and Sanofi’s intentions regarding future development of DNL747; the risk of the occurrence of any event, change or other circumstance that could give rise to the termination of the partnership with Sanofi; Denali’s ability to obtain, maintain, or protect intellectual property rights related to its product candidates; implementation of Denali’s strategic plans for its business, product candidates and BBB platform technology; and other risks, including those described in Denali’s Annual Report on Form 10-K filed with the SEC on March 19, 2018, Denali’s Quarterly Report on Form 10-Q filed with the SEC on November 8, 2018 and Denali’s future reports to be filed with the SEC.
 The forward-looking statements in this press release are based on information available to Denali as of the date hereof.
 Denali disclaims any obligation to update any forward-looking statements, except as required by law.